“Impressive sound and class-leading battery can't overcome the Powerbeats Pro's connection woes.”

-The clip looks a lot more elegant and doesn’t completely eclipse the ear.
-That’s largely because the Powerbeats Pro earbuds are smaller.
-With a 17 percent reduction in weight, and 23 percent less internal volume, they’re much more efficiently designed.
+With a 17-percent reduction in weight, and 23 percent less internal volume, the Pro are more efficiently designed, too.
 Best of all, of course, there’s no longer a clunky wire tethering each earbud together.
-Beats has finally stepped into the true wireless era.

 The benefit of being owned by Apple means access to the company’s technology.